paulshorey/ps-nyc/docs/Basics/IDE + Code/auto-formatting.md

     4. Select `File > Save All` in top bar.
 Do NOT just hit `Cmd + S`.
     5. Click `Stop` in Macro notification on the bottom, to stop recording.
     6. `Webstorm > Preferences > Keymap`
-        * Search `Save`.
-Right click and remove key binding.
-        * In that same list, find your newly created Macro.
+        * Find your newly created Macro.
 Right click, and add key binding `Cmd + S`.
+        * Agree to un-bind that key from its other function (simple save-all).

 ### If using something else:
 * Just make sure whatever settings you use matches your teammates' settings.